-I did this drive several times during my time in the Smokies – like so many other things here, once was definitely not enough.
+I did this drive several times during my time in the Great Smoky Mountains National Park area – like so many other things here, once was definitely not enough.
 I saw it at different times of the day, both in fall colors and when rhododendron were blooming like crazy alongside the road.

 It’s a short drive in terms of miles (6 of the trail itself), but I’ve spent hours there totally enchanted.